Observational constraints on complex quintessence with attractive self-interaction: Dark Energy Solution in the fast oscillation regime

 in terms of this function $\zeta(a)$, the energy density and the EoS parameter are given by the following expressions

-These solutions must have be taken into account only in certain region $a_i<a<a_e$ of the evolution of the Universe and, from now on, $ a $ will only be referred to this range.
+This is the so-called Complex Scalar Field Dark Energy (CSFDE) model.
+These solutions should be considered only in certain region $a_i<a<a_e$ of the evolution of the Universe, the upper limit $a_e$ is defined as the scale factor when the fast oscillation regime ceases to be valid, which we will calculate below.
+This is evident from (\ref{eq:conservacion}), since $\omega$ get suppressed by the term $a^6$, while $\abs{\Phi}$ goes to a constant value.
+From now on, $ a $ will only be referred to this range.
 First, we must make sure that the solution at $a_i$ satisfy the fast oscillation approximation described in the latter section.

 Under these ideas, the fast oscillation condition $\omega\gg H$ is given by